masalinas/poc-chart-helloworld/README.md

 ## Deployment steps: kubernetes deployment

-A simple sample to be deployed on minikube like deployment
+A simple sample to be deployed on minikube using deployment and not helm charts

 ```shell
 kubectl create deployment hello-minikube --image=polyverse/node-echo-server